Tell a Story (<div>, CSS class)

 div.row { ... } div.panel { ... }

-Arrange your story by puttingpanels
+Arrange your story by puttingpanelsinsiderowslike this:

 <div class="row"> <div class="panel"> <img src="..."> <p>...</p> </div> <div class="panel"> <img src="..."> <p>...</p> </div> ... </div class="row"> <div class="row"> ... </div class="row">